-It was not until several months later I discovered after independent blood tests that effectively I had been poisoned.
-The wood stain, some of which had absorbed directly through my skin (a patch was on my elbow unnoticed) was the final straw for my body.
-Years of accumulation and not giving a thought to the world of toxicity that surrounds us had sent my body into meltdown.
-Also sleeping at that time on a recently purchased mattress full of chemicals such as fire retardants, effectively tipped my body over the edge.
+Years of chemical accumulation, and not giving a thought to the world of potential toxicity that surrounds us had sent my body into meltdown.
+Also, possibly sleeping at that time on a new mattress full of chemicals such as fire retardants, effectively tipped my body over the edge.

 Hand wash, face wash, shower products, how many times a day do you wash your hands – what soap are you using?
 What do you wash up the dishes with, what does it contain?

 I use our organic skincare products as much as possible because I know what is going into them.
 I understand where they are made, and I know that they are completely cruelty free.
 They are a small but important part of the overall picture, but one that you can make an active choice over.

 Take a moment to think about the possible toxins that are going into your skincare and which can be directly absorbed into your body.
 Some chemicals are unable to be broken down by our bodies and can accumulate in fatty tissue.
 Years of exposure can lead to accumulations of literally pounds of toxins building up in our bodies!